open-minds/awesome-openminds-team/README.md

 * [Gitignore.io](https://www.gitignore.io) Create Useful .gitignore Files For Your Projects
 * [Exercism](http://exercism.io/) Code practice and mentorship for everyone
 * [w3schools](https://www.w3schools.com/) W3Schools is optimized for learning, testing, and training.
+* [GFG:Geek For Geeks](https://www.geeksforgeeks.org/): one platform to learn DSA, programming languages, preparing for gate and for all cs students

 ### Learn Data Science
 * [Data Camp](https://www.datacamp.com/): The first and foremost leader in Data Science Education.